Reinstatement to F-1 Status After a Status Violation

-Any other documentation that might help establish the nature of the violation, to document that the violation occurred less than 5 months ago or to justify why it should be accepted even if the violation occurred more than 5 months ago, and that the student is pursuing or intending to pursue a full course of study
+Any other documentation that might help to: establish the nature of the violation; or document that the violation occurred less than five months ago; or justify why it should be accepted even if the violation occurred more than five months ago and that the student is pursuing, or intending to pursue, a full course of study

 Transcripts from all the schools you have attended in the U.S.

 If you have dependents in the U.S., you must also include them in the application since a violation of your F-1 status affects your dependent family members as well